Fin’s Recovery Journey

 Gains: Without a doubt the gains from homeopathy have been incredible.
 They cured his allergies to foods and he can now eat whatever food he wants with no reaction, his bowel is better, he sleeps 10-12 hours a night with no interruptions EVER.

 One day I read in the paper about a talk that was taking place in London by Raun Kaufman who had severe autism as a child, but was recovered fully by his parents and who was now running an autism recovery program.
-I went along to the talk and found him so charismatic and funny and I knew that was the therapy that I needed to follow to help Hamilton out of his own little world.
+I went along to the talk and found him so charismatic and funny and I knew that was the therapy that I needed to follow to help Fin out of his own little world.

-I decided to do the 3 week courses, which taught me a lot more then how to help Hamilton.
+I decided to do the 3 week courses, which taught me a lot more then how to help Fin.
 It helped me on my own personal growth journey and changed me in so many ways that it is hard to put into words.

 One of the biggest things I learnt was that it is important to understand that all the stimming and other odd behaviours that our kids do are coping mechanisms for sensory overload or pain, and therefore it is important not to stop them, but to join them.
 Joining helps our kids to feel accepted and loved and helps them to trust the people around them and want to interact with them.